khaldoun-xyz/standard/docs/processes.md

 #### deploy product releases

-owner: s0288

-- Each product's process is registered in recert.
 - For initial installation:
   - In your Digital Ocean droplet `/root`, run `git clone <repo_url>`, create the `.env` file both in `/root/<repo_dir>` as well as in `/root` (`.env` in `/root` is necessary for Github Action) and manually deploy.
   - In your repo, set up Github Actions by following [this guide](https://medium.com/swlh/how-to-deploy-your-application-to-digital-ocean-using-github-actions-and-save-up-on-ci-cd-costs-74b7315facc2).